Charlie McAvoy

-Charles Patrick McAvoy Jr. (born December 21, 1997) is an American professional ice hockey defenseman and alternate captain for the Boston Bruins of the National Hockey League (NHL).
+Charles Patrick McAvoy Jr. (born December 21, 1997) is an American professional ice hockey player who is a defenseman and alternate captain for the Boston Bruins of the National Hockey League (NHL).
 He was selected 14th overall in the 2016 NHL entry draft.

 Early life

 McAvoy was born on December 21, 1997, in Long Beach, New York.
 His father, Charles McAvoy Sr., was the fourth-generation owner of Charles A. McAvoy Plumbing & Heating in Long Beach, while his mother Jennifer worked as an elementary school teacher in Bethpage, New York.

 Although he grew up surrounded by New York Islanders fans, McAvoy and his family were supporters of the New York Rangers of the National Hockey League (NHL), as several members of the Rangers were customers at the family plumbing company.
+McAvoy grew up a big fan of defenseman Brian Leetch.
+He has also named former Rangers defenseman Ryan McDonagh as a favorite.